 If you use the rice sticks and make a nice sauce, these chicken teriyaki rice noodles taste a lot like take out, but without the expense!
 Plus you can control what goes in the sauce and how much sodium there is.
 We love to include lots of chicken and vegetables, and lots of sauce so that everything is nicely coated.

 I know sometimes people get nervous about preparing the rice sticks, but I haven’t had a big problem with these – I try to get the Dynasty brand, and it seems to work well.
 I usually just pour super hot water over them and they are good to go after about 15 minutes.
 If you let them soak for too long they may get gummy, and that’s not a good quality.
 I also stir them around a little while they are soaking so they don’t stick together.

 - 1 Tablespoon olive oil

-- one pound boneless skinless chicken breasts, cut into chunks
+- 1 pound boneless skinless chicken breasts cut into chunks

 - 1 red pepper sliced thin

 - 1/4 teaspoon pepper